mikepartelow/get-baked/bread/abe-soft-cheese-bread-without-milk.md

 🚨 Cheese is for second day!

-1. MEP
+1. MEP: 🚨 melt butter first 🚨
 2. In small bowl, dissolve honey/nectar in water.
 3. Add yeast.
-4. In mixing bowl, whisk flour, salt, sugar.
+4. In mixing bowl, whisk flour, salt.
 5. Add butter/oil and water mixture.
 6. Mix, by hand or on lowest mixer speed, for 2 minutes.
-7. Let rest 5 minutes.
+7. Let rest 5 minutes, 🚨 prepare onion 🚨
 8. Dough hook on medium-low speed, or knead by hand, 3 minutes.
 9. Dough should be soft, supple and tacky but not sticky.
 10. Add onions and mix on lowest speed, or by hand, 1 minute, until onions are evenly distributed.
 11. Transfer dough to floured surface and knead by hand for 2m.
 12. Form dough into ball.
 13. Record dough weight and temperature.
-14. Put dough in lightly oiled bucket, cover tightly.
+14. Put dough in lightly oiled bucket, cover tightly. 🚨🚨 4L bucket is too small! 🚨🚨
+15. 🚨 Grate cheese for tomorrow!
-15. Refrigerate up to 4 days.
+16. Refrigerate up to 4 days.

 ### Day 1: Baking Day